-A couple of Apple’s large investors have recently urged the company to do more to stop smartphone addiction in Children, Apple has now responded and has some plans to combat the problem.
+A couple of Apple’s large investors have recently urged the company to do more to stop smartphone addiction in children.
+Apple has now responded and has some plans to combat the problem.

 The calls came from investors Jana Partners and the California teachers pension fund, these two investors hold more than $2 billion worth of Apple shares.
+Their concern is rooted in the growing body of research suggesting that excessive smartphone use can have detrimental effects on children’s mental and physical health.
+Issues such as reduced attention spans, sleep disturbances, and increased anxiety levels have been linked to prolonged screen time.

 Apple has now confirmed to Bloomberg that they are working on new parental controls for their iPhone and iPad which are designed to address these issues.
+The company has a history of implementing features aimed at promoting user well-being, such as the Screen Time feature introduced in iOS 12, which allows users to monitor and limit their device usage.

 “We have new features and enhancements planned for the future, to add functionality and make these tools even more robust,” the Apple spokeswoman added.